esp8266/Arduino/readme.txt

 Arduino uses the GNU avr-gcc toolchain, avrdude, avr-libc, and code from Processing and Wiring.

+Icon designed by ToDo: http://www.todo.to.it/
-Icon Design and Artwork created by Thomas Glaser (envis precisely).
+"About" image created by Thomas Glaser (envis precisely).